uiseoklee/Isaaclab-Gripper-Drone-Pickplace/README.md

 Our design philosophy follows two core principles:

-- **Sequential Guidance**: The reward system guides the agent through a sequence of sub-tasks (e.g., approach -> lift -> move to goal).
+- **Sequential Guidance**: The reward system guides the agent through a sequence of sub-tasks (e.g., approach -> grisp&lift -> move to goal).
 Rewards for later stages become more dominant as the agent gains proficiency in earlier ones.
 - **Conditional Gating**: Rewards for later sub-tasks are gated by the successful completion of earlier ones.
 For example, the goal_distance reward is only active after the cube_lifted condition is true, enforcing the correct sequence.

 ### Reward Contribution Over Time